zytx121/zytx121.github.io/_pages/about.md

 You can find his CV [here](/files/resume.pdf).

 He has been a core maintainer of [OpenMMLab projects](https://openmmlab.com/) since Oct.
 2019.
-He built and released [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), and have been leading the development of [MMDetection](https://github.com/open-mmlab/mmdetection) and [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) since July 2020 and Jan.
+He built and released [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), and has been leading the development of [MMDetection](https://github.com/open-mmlab/mmdetection) and [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) since July 2020 and Jan.
 2020, respectively.
 He has also led the development of [MMCV](https://github.com/open-mmlab/mmcv) in Aug.
 2021 to Feb.
 2022.

 Recent News
 ------------------------